RHFieldProductManagement/openshift-aio/README.md

   * [Advanced Cluster Security](https://www.redhat.com/en/resources/advanced-cluster-security-for-kubernetes-datasheet) (ACS)
 * Deploy a [Red Hat OpenShift Platform Plus](https://www.openshift.com/products/platform-plus) deployment (combination of OpenShift, ACM, and ACS)
 * Deploy an optional [Apache Guacamole](https://guacamole.apache.org/) instance for easy browser-based interaction with the cluster
+* Deploy a *disconneted* cluster in which the OpenShift cluster relies on a dedicated image registry
+* Deploy NFS-based "basic" persistent volume storage for when OCS/ODF is not enabled
 * (**WIP**) Deploy the cluster in a pre-determined state to support self-paced labs and demonstration for-
   * Baremetal IPI cluster deployment & post-deployment utilisation
   * OpenShift Virtualization (CNV) deployment and utilisation